Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Convex implemented a novel storage scheme, specifically designed to support the requirements of Convex DDVs.
 Key features of this system include:

 * **Content addressable storage (CAS)** - The key for every value in the database is the cryptographic hash of its encoding.
+This means that given a single root storage hash, an entire Directed Acyclic Graph (DAG) of values is directly reachable by recursively fetching nested values.
 * **Smart References** - references to data that can be lazily loaded and verified, allowing just a small required subset of data to be accessed on demand.
 * **Transparent Persistence** - Decentralised Data Values used in Convex (such as the CVM state) are stored in a virtual database which may be much larger than main memory.
 This opens up interesting opportunities for future scalability and sophisticated Actors capable of working with large databases.
 * **Novelty Detection** - The design of the storage system enables Convex to detect *novel* information when it is written to storage.
 This is important to reduce bandwidth requirements: only novel information will typically need to be broadcast to the Peer network.